vushe/sass/README.md

 1- Working like sass -watch:

-docker run -d -e "ENV=watch" --name sass -v $PWD:/app/  sass
+docker run -d -e "ENV=watch" --name sass -v $PWD:/app/  pablofelix/sass

 requirements -> to have a file called style.scss and a directory called css